HimbeerserverDE/mt-multiserver-proxy/doc/docker.md

 docker buildx build -t mt-multiserver-proxy --load --build-arg version=VERSION .
 ```

-where `VERSION` is a Go pseudo-version.
+where `VERSION` is a Go pseudo-version or `latest` for the latest version
+known by the Go proxy.

 ### Development